-Our workshop challenges the status quo and suggests that there is an exciting universe of new mathematical structures waiting to be constructed - new kinds of spaces with new kinds of algebraic, topological, and analytic properties that require new methods of investigation to make them tractable and comprehensible.
+Our workshop challenges the status quo and suggests that there is an exciting universe of new mathematical structures waiting to be constructed - new kinds of spaces with new kinds of algebraic, topological, analytic and logical properties requiring new methods of investigation to make them tractable and comprehensible.
 Or is mathematics done - with all possible structures already discovered, making further exploration unnecessary?